-While there has been considerable input received from interested U.S. parties, 22 the influence of the EU competition law and precedents may turn out to be more significant.
+While there has been considerable input received from interested US parties during the deliberation of the draft AML,21 the influence of the EU competition law and precedents turns out to be more significant.
 The formal EU-China Competition Policy Dialogue began in 2004 as a result of a Joint Statement adopted at the 2001 EU-China Summit.
 The primary objective of the Dialogue is to establish a permanent forum for consultation and transparency between China and the EU, and for enhancing the EU's technical and capacity-building assistance to China regarding competition law.
 The most recent session of the EU-China Competition Policy Dialogue took place in Brussels on June 20, 2006.
 An important item on the agenda was the draft AML.

-Although the draft AML is not yet in effect, we believe the court that is adjudicating the SONY case will consider this draft law in reaching its decision.
+Although the new AML is not yet in effect, we believe the court that is adjudicating the SONY case will consider this law in reaching its decision.
 In our view, Chinese courts are likely to consider EU precedents carefully in analyzing cases like this one under the new AML.
-Article 15 of the AML provides: "Abuse of a dominant market position . . . includes: (iv) compelling trading partners to trade with certain firms, or without valid business reasons, restricting trading partners to only trade with a designated firm or firms; (v) contrary to the will of trading partners, tying products or imposing other unreasonable trading conditions...."
+Article 17 of the AML provides: "any undertaking with a dominant market position should be prohibited from engaging in the abusing conducts as follows: ... (iv) compelling trading partners to trade with certain firms, or without valid business reasons, restricting trading partners to only trade with a designated firm or firms; (v) without valid reasons, tying products or imposing other unreasonable trading conditions...."